phdonner/phdonner/README.md

 ## Contact information

-How to reach me: Try pdonner at the cooperative's nettinoste.fi domain.
+How you should be able to reach me: Try pdonner at the cooperative's nettinoste.fi domain.
 There is a lot of spam, but I'm reading those messages once or twice every week.

 <!---
 phdonner/phdonner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.